ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/api_reference/matlab/matlab_groupsyncread.md

 - Detailed Description

-   This function clears #`group_num` Dynamixel ID list.
+   This function clears #`group_num` DYNAMIXEL ID list.
 It returns false when the class uses Protocol 1.0, or returns true.

 ##### groupSyncReadTxPacket